ARUP-NGS/cobalt/README.md

 The intent behind this feature is to enable users to create subsets of targeted regions that are associated with confident CNV calls.
 For instance, when designing a new CNV detection assay it may be desirable to exclude low-confidence regions or masked regions.
 By processing the BED file designers can easily remove masked or poorly performing regions to create a set of high-confidence targets.

+### Generating sample QC metrics (new in version 0.7.1)

+Cobalt has the ability to compute a metric that reflects how 'close' a given sample is to those samples used to create the background.
+Small values indicate that the sample is far away, and CNV calls might not reflect actual genomic events.
+To compute a QC value, use

+    cobalt qc -m [model path] -d [sample depths] -o [output csv file]

+The output file is in .csv format, and contains one line for each sample in the 'sample depths' file.
+The line includes the sample name, the mean distance to the background samples (less is better), and the qc score (less is worse).
+Values for the QC score range from 0-1, with 1 indicating the sample is very close to other background samples, and 0 indicating its really far away.
+In practice, values greater than about 0.75 indicate an OK fit, while values less than about 0.6 indicate very poor fit (with those in between being questionable).
+The format of the sample depths file is identical to that used for prediction (BED, with each row indicating depths for one target).

 ### Creating a depth BED file for training